Walt Disney World Annual Pass Info

 - Disney’s Character Warehouse* stores in Orlando

-- Orlando Auto Club South office sells discounted Annual and Seasonal passes for AAA and CAA members.
+- Orlando Auto Club South office has in the past sold discounted Annual passes for AAA and CAA members.
+We have not yet verified if they will continue to do so with the newer (2021) passes.

 *These locations sell new, fully-activated passes only and cannot activate pre-purchased exchange certificates.
 They also do not offer the Florida resident discounted passes at these locations — only full-price Annual Passes.